Zapper-fi/protocol/docs/Interpretation/event-interpretation/overview.md

 ## What is an event?

-For Zap Protocol an event is the result of an onchain transaction.
-Each event is different, but it will usually consists of different parameters such as:
-- Date & time (when?)
-- Action (how?)
-- App & contract (where?)
-- Accounts (who?)
-- Tokens (what?)

-Brought together, the combination of these parameters will create a clear summary of the transaction.

-All of this information about each transaction is available through onchain explorers, but is almost unreadable to a common user, which makes having a clear picture of an onchain event really difficult.
-This is why Event Interpreters are needed.

-EIs transform the complicated technical information of an onchain transaction into a simple and clear summary.

-## Types of events
+### Types of events

-We can find an always growing list of different types of events happening onchain every day.
+An event is the result of an onchain transaction.
+We can find an ever growing list of different events happening onchain every day.
 Here are a few examples that we see more frequently to help illustrate what events are:

 **DeFi:** Transfer, Swap, Bridge, Stake, etc.